drop24 are pleased to offer fresh Dutch roses from Covent Garden Market, delivered to your door, within 60 mins, 24/7!

 Dutch roses are renowned for their excellent vase life.

-Characteristics: The Pink Avalanche is known for its warm shade of pink and soft velvety hues.
-It has long stems.
+Characteristics: The Mixed Roses are a mix of warm shades of pink and crisp white with soft velvety hues.
+They has long stems.

 Flower size: 9 – 14 cm

 Growers: Porta Nova and van der Drift Roses occupy the top segment.